bitprj/devrel/IMC/chatbot/Chatbot.md

 There are a massive amount of active users online these days.
 Chatbots make it much easier to offer customer service.
 They can interact with multiple users at the same time and work 24 hours a day.
 They provide users with helpful information to enhance customer experience while reducing the cost of traditional customer service, and prevent your team from always answering the same FAQs.

 As you can see, the advantages of a Chatbot are far-reaching.
-Fortunately for us there are framworks and services which make it relatively easy to create information based bots.
+Fortunately for us, there are frameworks and services which make it relatively easy to create information-based bots.

 ### What is Google Dialogflow?